hknutzen/Netspoc/technical.markdown

 objects, the green loop object would have been redirected to and included in the orange loop.

-{% include image.html src="./images/setpath_obj_cactus.png" description="**Cactus loops:** By attaching different loop objects to loop nodes and loop exit nodes, information about the different distances to `zone1` can be kept within the loop cluster." %}
+{% include image.html src="./images/setpath_obj_cactus.png" title="Cactus loops:" description="By attaching different loop objects to loop nodes and loop exit nodes, information about the different distances to `zone1` can be kept within the loop cluster." %}

 ### Loop preparation